-You might have seen them in advertisements for Uniqlo and FWC Insurance, dancing in bright coloured clothes and making all the moves look so effortless.
+You might have seen them in advertisements for Uniqlo and FWC Insurance, dancing in brightly coloured clothes and making all the moves look so effortless.

-ScRach MarcS came together in 2008 by Rachel “Racheezels” and Marcus “Marzipan".
-The pioneer robotic couple in the dance scene in Singapore, they teach classes, actively collaborate with international brands and compete in competitions such as Singapore Dance Delight.
-They will both be a part of dance production F(low)t: Fear together with dancers Gerald “The Seeker”, Marcus Leong “Monkus” and Amin “Sir Waackalot" - all familiar names and faces within the local dance community.
+Rachel “Racheezels” and Marcus “Marzipan” came together in 2008 to form ScRach MarcS, the pioneer robotic couple in the dance scene in Singapore.
+They teach classes, actively collaborate with international brands and compete in competitions such as Singapore Dance Delight.
+They will be a part of dance production F(low)t: Fear together with dancers Gerald “The Seeker”, Marcus Leong “Monkus” and Amin “Sir Waackalot”, who are all familiar faces in the local dance community.

-Calling ScRach MarcS a dance movement of harnessing the new and artistic, they are doing their share of changing minds of how the general public view dance.
-Rachel shares with us the deets.
+Calling ScRach MarcS a dance movement of harnessing the new and artistic, they are doing their share to change how the general public views dance.
+Rachel shares the deets with us.

 Share with us your individual dance backgrounds.

-I’m a huge MTV fan when I was younger and learn to dance from Music Videos back in the day.
-I joined my first hip hop class through my school club in JC.
-Since then I’ve never stopped learning Dance with genres such as Popping, Waacking, Hip Hop and also took classes in House, Vogue, Ballet, Jazz etc.
+I was a huge MTV fan when I was younger and learnt to dance from watching music videos.
+I joined my first hip-hop class through my school club in JC.
+Since then I have never stopped learning dance; popping, waacking, hip-hop.
+I also took classes in house, vogue, ballet and jazz.

-Marcus started learning funk styles and then Hip Hop, Contemporary and Jazz and moved on to learn more.
+Marcus started learning funk styles and then hip-hop, contemporary and jazz.
+Since then, he has moved on to learn more.

 How did ScRach MarcS come about?

-Marcus and I met in Popping classes 10 years ago and we first came together for a duo dance battle contest and we meshed our names up to get “ScRach MarcS”.
-We continue to dance together for years because we share the same goals and passion about the dance and we supported each other along the way.
+Marcus and I met in popping classes 10 years ago.
+We came together for a duo dance battle contest and meshed our names to get “ScRach MarcS”.
+We have continued to dance together for years because we share the same goals and passion about dance, and we have supported each other along the way.

-How do you approach collaborations with other artistes?
-What’s the process like?
+How do you approach collaborations with other artists?
+What is the process like?

-Sometimes we approach others and sometimes got approached to collaborate too.
-When we watch others’ works, it gives us inspiration or new ideas to create something new as a collaborative effort.
+Sometimes we approach others and sometimes we get approached to collaborate.
+When we watch others dance, it gives us inspiration or new ideas to create something new as a collaborative effort.

-The Street Dance scene grew from almost nothing a decade ago and now each dance genre has grown to build distinct styles amongst dancers.
-More people also travel to learn more and also spread the word about our local community.
+The street dance scene was almost nothing a decade ago.
+Now each dance genre has grown to build distinct styles among dancers.
+More people are also travelling to learn and to spread the word about our local community.
 Our style has changed and also adapted to the changes across the years.

 Besides musicians, what other art forms will you be interested in collaborating with?

 So many!
-Visual art, technology, fashion, theatre are some of the other disciplines we wish to collaborate but we’re open to all!
+Visual art, technology, fashion and theatre are some of the other disciplines we wish to collaborate with, but we are open to all!

-It complements each other - giving to students and giving to an audience is very different aspects of the dance and the better we get at teaching, means the better we get in our craft.
+It complements each other.
+Giving to students and giving to an audience are very different aspects of the dance, and the better we get at teaching, means the better we get at our craft.

 With a practice of 10 years so far, you still go for competitions.
-What’s something you gain while competing?
+What is something you gain while competing?

 I think competitions challenge us to continue to strive for a new height in our art.
-No matter the years of experience, in competitions we get to meet and exchange our dance with other dancers too, whether young or seasoned.
-This process keeps us inspired as we get to see everyone showcase their individual styles and ideas.
+No matter the years of experience, in competitions we get to meet and exchange our dance with other dancers, whether young or seasoned.
+This process keeps us inspired, as we get to see everyone showcase their individual styles and ideas.